MaxMenesguen/Interactive-Ray-Marched-Landscape/README.md

 # Interactive Ray-Marched Landscape

 Welcome to the **Interactive Ray-Marched Landscape** project!
 This is a simple yet visually captivating WebGL experience, showcasing a simple terrain generated using sine and cosine functions and various 3D shapes illuminated by a rotating light source.
-The scene creates a day-night-like effect as the light moves around the objects.

 ## Features
 - **Ray-Marched Terrain and Shapes**: A terrain created using sine and cosine functions for rolling hills and a few 3D shapes like spheres, boxes, and a torus.